-Students who become ill during the school day should report to their regularly scheduled teacher.
-The teacher will call the nurse and the nurse will report to the classroom to check on the student and bring them back to the nurse's station if treatment is needed.
-Students are not to report to the nurse on their own.

-If an emergency arises, arrangements will be made for getting students to a doctor/hospital via ambulance.
-If a student is carried to a doctor or the hospital, the parent will be notified immediately and is expected to come and assume responsibility for the student.
+- Students who become ill during the school day should report to their regularly scheduled teacher.
+The teacher will issue a clinic referral pass authorizing the student to report to the school nurse. - If an emergency arises, arrangements will be made for getting students to a doctor/hospital via ambulance.
+If a student is carried to a doctor or the hospital, the parent is notified immediately and is expected to come and assume responsibility for the student.